Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 For a higher leap, the third-generation mobile network was introduced known as 3G.
 But, 4G also supersedes 3G for broadband, and under-plan 5G takes mobile broadband to hyperreal level.
 6G is an entirely surreal giant.

 But not all ‘Gs’ supports voice call.
 The legacy networks 1G, 2G, and 3G natively support voice call service.
 However, 4G is for the mobile broadband network which offers much higher internet efficiency compared to its predecessor 3G.
 But there is good news for those who want voice calls on 4G.

-So, you can see that data speeds have taken a giant leap while voice calls have stayed more or less the same with the several generations.
-But the voice calls over 4G network is quite different.
+So, you can see that data speeds have taken a giant leap while voice calls have stayed more or less the same with several generations.
+But the voice calls over the 4G network are quite different.

 If you are on 4G and try to perform a voice call, your phone’s network falls back to either 3G or 2G depending on which has the better signal strength.
 But with the advent of NTC’s VoLTE, voice call on 4G is also possible albeit requires separate activation.
 Even better VoLTE brings HD quality voice and mobile users can surf the internet while on a call simultaneously which is not possible on other networks.